 This web page shows only a small excerpt of our Farmeswithy research.
-Another 138 words (10 lines of text) covering the years 1650 and 1666 are included under the topic Early Farmeswithy History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1650, 1666, 1651 and 1652 are included under the topic Early Farmeswithy History in all our PDF Extended History products and printed products wherever possible.

 Farmeswithy Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Farmeswithy has been recorded under many different variations, including Fanworth, Farnworth, Farnworthy, Farnsworth, Farnesworth and many more.

 Early Notables of the Farmeswithy family (pre 1700)

 Migration of the Farmeswithy family